danog/php-libtgvoip/README.md

 This is a PHP extension that wraps the [telegram VoIP library](https://github.com/grishka/libtgvoip), created using php-cpp.

+Note: this is a legacy project based on the old libtgvoip library and supports only PHP 7.4, it will be eventually rewritten to make use of the new tgcalls library and PHP 8.0+ with FFI.

 ## Installation

 Install the libopus headers (libopus-dev), openssl headers and the php-cpp headers.